ShaileshRawat1403/sans_serif_sentiments/ai-handbook/dev-life-systems.md

-# 🧠 Dev Life Systems
+w# 🧠 Dev Life Systems

 > _“You’re not just coding a product.
 You’re coding your perception of time, sanity, and scale.”_